 All photography and styling by Lisa Tilse for We Are Scout.

 Follow Jodie’s instructions and you can easily make these amazing fresh flower decorations for your next party or event.
 Seriously impressive!
 And don’t forget to tag us on Instagram: @we_are_scout_lisa and @jodiemcgregorflowers.

 If you’re in Sydney pop in and visit Jodie and her lovely Jodie McGregor Flowersteam at 123 Johnston Street Annandale, and pick up an armful of the freshest, carefully chosen blooms.
-Or visit their website to shop online.

 The Carousel would like to thank Lisa Tilse from We Are Scout for her awrd-winning article.
 This article was voted as the best flower blog at the 2017 Sydney Markets Fresh Awards.